qgis/QGIS-Documentation/source/docs/user_manual/plugins/plugins_interpolation.rst

 The Interpolation plugin can be used to generate a TIN or IDW interpolation of a point vector layer.
-It is very simple to handle and provides an intuitive graphical user interface for creating interpolated raster layers (see Figure_interpolation_1_).
+It is very simple to handle and provides an intuitive graphical user interface for creating interpolated raster layers (see Figure_interpolation_).
 The plugin requires the following parameters to be specified before running:

 * Input **Vector layers**: Specify the input point vector layer(s) from a list of